About the Automotive Trends Data

 - Major methodological changes are generally propagated backwards through the historical database in order to maintain the integrity of long-term trends.

 The Trends database includes all new light-duty vehicles in the United States.
-Under the CAFE and GHG regulations, new vehicles are separated into two distinct regulatory classes, passenger cars and light trucks, and each vehicle class has separate GHG and fuel economy standards.
+Under the Corporate Average Fuel Economy and Greenhouse Gas regulations, new vehicles are separated into two distinct regulatory classes, passenger cars and light trucks, and each vehicle class has separate GHG and fuel economy standards.
 Pickup trucks, vans, and minivans are all classified as light trucks under NHTSA’s regulatory definitions, while sedans, coupes, and wagons are generally classified as cars.
-Sport utility vehicles (SUVs) can fall into either category, depending on the relevant attributes of the specific vehicle.
+Sport utility vehicles can fall into either category, depending on the relevant attributes of the specific vehicle.
 For more details, see Section 3 of the Full Report.

 Regulatory Classes and Vehicle Types Used in This Report